xgroleau/device-register/device-register/README.md

 // The type of the address used by the driver struct Address(pub u8);

-// The type of the error, lets have none for now type DeviceError = ();
+// The type of the error, lets have none for now, type DeviceError = ();

 // We define the register with Read/Write permission